amidos2006/pcg_benchmark/pcg_benchmark/probs/ddave/README.md

 ## Quality Measurement
 To pass the quality criteria, you need to pass multiple of criteria
-- have one player, one key, and one door
+- have one player, one key, and one door, has minimum number of diamonds (min(width,height)) and spikes (2*max(width,height))
+- The player and the exit should be above a solid tile
 - the level has to be playable and the level solution has to have the minimum number of jumps
 - Finally, all the diamonds need to be reachable